PLAY HARDER

 and power through crafting.

-Another Myth
+Another Myth of

 Eternal Sameness